energywebfoundation/elocity-setup-docs/README.md

 # Setup and Getting Started Guide

-The applications consists of two main components:
+The applications consists of two main components, which contain setup instructins of their own:

 - The *ew-link* repository contains the code to communicate with the charging station
   - written in Python 3.7